Create actions that navigate to destinations

 The interacting user's browser settings may change the selected Open in behavior.
 For example, New window may instead open the URL in a new tab (same window), and Same window may instead open the URL in the same tab.

-Create a dynamic URL
+Open a link with a dynamic URL

-To generate a dynamic URL that adjusts to control or column values in the current workbook, utilize Sigma’s dynamic text functionality when configuring the Link URL field in step 4 of the previous section.
+To generate a dynamic URL that adjusts to control or column values in the current workbook, utilize Sigmaโ€™s dynamic text functionality when configuring the Link URL field in step 4 of the previous section.

 1. In the Link URL field, enter the base URL (unless this must also be dynamically generated), then enter = anywhere you want to add a dynamic value.

-2. When you enter = , Sigma immediately displays an overlay containing a formula bar.
-Enter a control ID, or the title and column of an element, enclosed in square brackets (for example, [Search-control] or [Vendors/Portal]).
 You can also apply functions to generate dynamic values or to transform control and column values as needed.

-ActionSelect Open Sigma doc.
+• ActionSelect Open Sigma doc.

 Destination

-Select a destination workbook to open.
+Select a workbook or template to open.

 Pass control valuesSee Pass values to controls in the destination workbook in this document.